rolyPolyVole/christmas-plugin-2024/IDEAS.md

     - Teleport all players to a “screenie” location. player’s movement is locked and facing forward to facilitate an easy event screenie. (ik stephen will love this)

-- find out what other textures spaceniklas has made and what they can be used for

 ## Game Specific:

-### Paintball:

-- Integrate more UI elements (sound and particles)

 ### Sled Racing: